Papillon vs Parson Russell Terrier: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Papillon and Parson Russell Terrier reveals practical lifestyle differences.
 Papillon's Small (5-10 lbs) frame and moderate (30-45 min daily) energy demands require specific caloric targeting, while Parson Russell Terrier's Small (13-17 lbs) build and very high (1-2+ hours daily) activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Papillon's health profile (Orthopedic Conditions, Other Conditions) may necessitate prescription or limited-ingredient diets, while Parson Russell Terrier's predispositions (Eye Conditions, Orthopedic Conditions) have their own dietary implications.
+Papillon's health profile (hip and joint issues, Other Conditions) may necessitate prescription or limited-ingredient diets, while Parson Russell Terrier's predispositions (Eye Conditions, hip and joint issues) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements